DBT Diary Card Examples: What Real Entries Look Like

 | Trigger | Perceived criticism from family member |

-| Skill Used | Check the facts—was it actually criticism? |
+| Skill Used | Check the facts — was it actually criticism? |

-| Outcome | Realized I was interpreting neutral comment as criticism, intensity dropped |
+| Outcome | Realized I was interpreting a neutral comment as criticism.
+Intensity dropped. |

 | Field | Entry |